Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering: Numerical results

 \subsection{Benchmark test problems}

-The first benchmark test problem presentes a $7$-dimensional input parameter space and the quantity of interest is the time a cylindrical piston takes to complete a cycle\footnote{The piston dataset was taken from \url{https://github.com/paulcon/active_subspaces}.}.
+The first benchmark test problem presents a $7$-dimensional input parameter space and the quantity of interest is the time a cylindrical piston takes to complete a cycle\footnote{The piston dataset was taken from \url{https://github.com/paulcon/active_subspaces}.}.
 The second one is a $8$-dimensional model for the spread of Ebola in Western Africa~\cite{diaz2018modified}.
 These tests have been chosen because of the presence of an active subspace and they indeed present a low intrinsic dimensionality.
 The sufficient summary plot is plotted for both the cases together with a one-dimensional Gaussian process regression built over the AS.
-Moreover we show the correlation between the low-fidelity level and the high-fidelity level of the multi-fidelity model.
-We compare the performance of the different fidelities looking at the corresponding $R^2$ scores.
+We also show the correlation between the low-fidelity level and the high-fidelity level of the multi-fidelity model.
+We compare the performance of the different fidelities looking at the corresponding $R^2$ scores. \RA{This score is chosen to show how the obtained regressions compare with respect to a constant predictor equal to the function average ($R^2 = 0$)}.
 With LF we denote the low-fidelity model represented by a GP regression on the low-fidelity input/output couples, with HF the high-fidelity model represented by a GP regression built on the full space, and with MF the proposed multi-fidelity model.
-The number of low-fidelity samples is kept fixed at $200$ for both the test case.
-We study the accuracy behaviour varying the the number of high-fidelity samples used.
+The number of low-fidelity samples is kept fixed at $200$ for both test cases, while we study the accuracy varying the number of high-fidelity training samples used.
+For both the benchmark problems the models were tested over a dataset comprising $10000$ samples, selected with Latin hypercube sampling (LHS).
+The nonlinear autoregressive fidelity fusion approach achieves better performance with a consistent \RA{increase} in the $R^2$ score.